manvscode/timezoner/README.md

 does not already exist.
 The configuration file is structured with several fields that are separated with whitespace.
 The fields are:

 * The IANA timezone code.
-The second field is
 * The email address of the contact wrapped in double-quotes.
 * The full name of the contact wrapped in double-quotes.
 * The office phone number of the contact wrapped in double-quotes.